Skip to main content

 Holding your low-performing talent accountable and rewarding your top-performing talent when they’ve gone above and beyond is a delicate balance.
 Tipping the scales in one direction or the other can negatively impact employee morale and motivation.

-4. Developmental coaching and feedback
+4. Using coaching and feedback for employee development and professional growth

 As discussed above, performance development must be a part of your performance management system.
 You want to inspire employees and equip them with the skills, knowledge, and abilities they need to grow their careers and succeed in their current and future roles.
 Moreover, developing employee skills and career interests can be a powerful and effective way to improve talent loyalty and retention.